The Pennsylvania Teaching and Certification Resource

-Once all of the steps to Pennsylvania teacher certification have been completed.
-Applicants can apply through the Teacher Information Management System (TIMS) or they can send in their documentation through the mail.
-The following documention should be included:
+Once all of the above steps to Pennsylvania teacher certification have been completed, applicants can apply for licensure through the Teacher Information Management System (TIMS).
+The following documentation must be provided:

-Visit the state’s Department of Education for further details on teacher certification in Pennsylvania.
+Visit the Pennsylvania Department of Education website for further details on teacher certification in Pennsylvania.